Valašské Klobouky: Sights

 The Old Town Hall was first documented in 1567 and belongs to the most valuable buildings in the town.
 Today it houses the Town Museum.
 In front of the building is a historic pillory from the 16th century, one of the oldest preserved in the country.
 The second part of the museum's expositions is located in a historic house from 1781, the so-called Red House.
 It presents drapery, which is a traditional local craft.

 The Church of the Exaltation of the Holy Cross was built in 1763.
 It has a Renaissance tower.

-On Královec Hill is an eponymous wooden observation tower.
+On the hill Královec is the eponymous wooden observation tower.
 It is 21.5 m high.